Bayesian Optimization in a Billion Dimensions via Random Embeddings

 \section{Introduction}

 Let $f: {\cal X} \to \mathbb{R}$ be a function on a compact subset ${\cal X} \subseteq \mathbb{R}^D$.
 We address the following global optimization problem

 We are particularly interested in objective functions $f$ that may satisfy one or more of the following criteria: they do not have a closed-form expression, are expensive to evaluate, do not have easily available derivatives, or are non-convex.
 We treat $f$ as a \emph{blackbox} function that only allows us to query its function value at arbitrary $x\in \cal{X}$.
 To address objectives of this challenging nature, we adopt the Bayesian optimization framework.
-There is a rich literature on Bayesian optimization, and we refer readers unfamiliar with the topic to more tutorial treatments \cite{Brochu:2009,Jones:1998,Jones:2001,Lizotte:2011,Mockus:1994,Osborne:2009} and recent theoretical results~\cite{Srinivas:2010,Bull:2011,deFreitas:2012}.

-\hide{In a nutshell, in order to optimize a blackbox function $f$, Bayesian optimization uses a prior distribution that captures our beliefs about the behavior of $f$, and updates this prior with sequentially acquired data.
+In a nutshell, in order to optimize a blackbox function $f$, Bayesian optimization uses a prior distribution that captures our beliefs about the behavior of $f$, and updates this prior with sequentially acquired data.
 Specifically, it iterates the following phases: (1)~use the prior to decide at which input $x\in \cal X$ to query $f$ next; (2)~evaluate $f(x)$; and (3)~update the prior based on the new data $\langle{}x, f(x)\rangle$.
 Step 1 uses a so-called \emph{acquisition function} that quantifies the expected value of learning the value of $f(x)$ for each $x \in \cal X$.